 Dr. Ray Peat

 The recoiling of an aligned tendon is 20X the strongest muscle in the human body.
-Aligning with gravity makes sense.
+Restoring our design to take advantage of this ease so that we can gracefully recycle gravity's force makes sense.

 The wavy path is faster despite friction and a longer path because curves recycle gravity's pull....just like we are designed to do.
 There's not a single flat surface in the human body because we are designed to leverage the infinite resource...gravity!